-Looking to bag a bargain with a cheap Canon camera deal?
+Looking to bag a bargain on Canon kit with a cheap DSLR camera or a great mirrorless deal?
 You’ve come to the right place.

 We're constantly searching for the biggest discounts and cheapest Canon cameras on sale that we can find – and we’ve rounded up the best prices from the most reputable retailers right here.

 Incidentally, if you’re open to bagging a camera bargain generally and don’t mind which brand it comes from, you may be interested in one of our other guides:

 - The 10 cheapest full-frame cameras

 Roughly speaking, Canon cameras range in price from around $180/£150 for a compact like the Canon PowerShot SX620 HS, or $350/£250 for an entry-level DSLR like the Canon EOS Rebel T6 / EOS 1300D, through to $3,000/£3,000 (and higher) for a full-frame DSLR like the Canon EOS 5D Mark IV.

 As a general rule, the more advanced you are and the more features you require, the more you should expect to pay for your camera.
 However, fantastic Canon deals do exist – and you’ll find the best ones right here.
 From compacts to mirrorless cameras and DSLRs, these are the best deals on our favourite cheap Canon cameras.